yodkwtf/node-express-course/README.md

-## Node and Express Course - Codes & Projects
+## NodeJs and Express Course - Codes & Projects

 A collection of tutorials, projects, and APIs from the node and express course I'm taking.
 For more info about a specific project, navigate to that project's directory and check out the readme file.
 I documented every project as much as I could in its readme file.